 Dr. Mikao Usui – Celebrating Reiki Founder’s Birthday!

-Today – August 15 – marks the birthday of the founder of Reiki, Dr. Mikao Usui.
-Though he died in 1926, Dr. Usui would have been 152 years old today.
+The month of August is a celebration for Reiki.
+August 15th marks the birthday of the founder of Reiki, Dr. Mikao Usui.
+Though he died in 1926, Dr. Usui’s legacy lives on gracefully and powerfully.

 Dr. Usui was born on August 15, 1865 in the village of Taniai, Japan (known as Miyama cho in present day).
 There, he lived with his father, mother, and two brothers, Kuniji and Sanya, and a sister, Tsuru.